 We rank Williams %R as the best oscillating indicator for trading strategies.
 It’s certainly not the most known nor the most used, but in our humble opinion, our backtests proved Williams %R to be the most stable indicator for almost all of our parameters.
-It’s not the indicator with the highest return, but it has on average the lowest max drawdown, perhaps the most important criteria for a short-term trader.
+It’s not the indicator with the highest return, but it has on average the lowest max drawdown, perhaps the most important criterion for a short-term trader.

 What is an oscillating indicator?

-An example of an oscillating indicator is provided below which shows how the 7-day RSI (the lower pane):
+An example of an oscillating indicator is provided below, which shows how the 7-day RSI (the lower pane):

 The price of the security, in the upper pane, goes up and down, while the indicator in the lower pane reacts to the velocity of the movements of the security.
 Even though the price in the upper pane sets a new high or low, the indicator doesn’t necessarily set a corresponding high or low.
 It all depends on the speed of the rise or decline of the price.

 There is almost an unlimited number of oscillating indicators, but we concentrate on the most popular ones – the one you find below.
 If you click on the link you can read more about the specific indicator (we will not go into details about each indicator in this article):

 - The stochastic indicator

 - Bollinger Bands

 There are, of course, plenty of other indicators to choose from.
 However, we have written about these six specific indicators in separate articles because they are the ones we found to be the best ones.
 It’s beyond the scope of this article to cover all oscillating indicators, but we believe six indicators are a pretty good sample to choose from!